-Effective May 21, 2004, Genworth Mortgage was included in a consolidated Australian income tax return with its Australian parent company and, subject to a tax-sharing arrangement that allocates tax on a separate company basis and provides benefit for current utilization of losses and credits.
-Entities will be jointly and severally liable for the current income tax liabilities of the group where the head entity defaults, subject to the terms of a valid tax sharing agreement between the entities in the group.
+Effective May 21, 2004, Genworth Mortgage was included in a consolidated Australian income tax return with its Australian parent company.
+Under the Australian tax consolidation system, the parent company will be liable for the current income tax liabilities of the group.
+Subsidiaries will be jointly and severally liable for the current income tax liabilities of the group where the head entity defaults, subject to the terms of a valid tax sharing agreement between the entities in the group.
 Assets and liabilities arising under the tax funding arrangement are recognized as amounts receivable from or payable to other entities in the group.

-m) Foreign Currency Translation
+n) Foreign Currency Translation

 The local currency, the Australian dollar, is the functional currency for the Company.
 The determination of the functional currency is made based on the appropriate economic and management indicators.
 The financial statements have been translated into U.S. dollars (the "reporting currency") in accordance with SFAS No. 52, Foreign Currency Translation.
 Accordingly, assets and liabilities are translated into U.S. dollars at the exchange rates in effect as of the balance sheet date or historical rates.
 Revenues and expenses are translated into U.S. dollars at the average rates of exchange prevailing during the period.
-Translation adjustments arising from this currency re-measurement are reported as a separate component of accumulated other comprehensive income included in the consolidated statements of changes in stockholder's equity.
+Translation adjustments arising from this currency re-measurement are reported as a separate component of accumulated other comprehensive income (loss) included in the consolidated statements of changes in stockholder's equity.